Menu

 • A photograph of a rustic property sign in a woodland.

-• A photograph of a footbridge over a stream, in a forest setting.
+• A photograph of a boardwalk or bridge over a stream in a colorful forest.

-• A photograph of an uphill trail in a misty pine forest.
+• A photograph of a narrow trail ascending a hill in a colorful forest.

 • A photograph of an old stone wall in a forest with a yellow tree.